arianacerreta/IDGW-bioinformatics-pipeline/README.md

 This step assumes that you already have/know how to do the following:
 - Access your institution's server
 - Log into your server account through the console or an Ubuntu shell
-- Basic commands in Bash such as mkdir, cd, and how to direct to a directory
+- Basic commands in Bash such as `mkdir`, `cd`, and how to direct to a directory

 Otherwise, I tried to include as many details for people new to using bash in command line.
 If you are already comfortable working in Unix and on servers, feel free to skip those details.